raquo/Airstream/README.md

 You can also call `addSource(otherStream)(owner)` on it, and the event bus will re-emit every event emitted by that stream.
 This is different from adding `writer` as an observer to `otherStream` because this will not cause otherStream to be started unless/until the EventBus's own stream is started (see [Laziness](#laziness)).

-You've probably noticed that addSource takes `owner` as an implicit param – this is for memory management purposes.
+You've probably noticed that `addSource` takes `owner` as an implicit param – this is for memory management purposes.
 You would typically pass a WriteBus to a child component if you want the child to send any events to the parent.
-Thus, we want addSource to be automatically undone when said child is discarded (see [Ownership](#ownership)).
+Thus, we want `addSource` to be automatically undone when said child is discarded (see [Ownership](#ownership)).

-An EventBus can have multiple simultaneously sources.
-In that case it will emit events from all of those sources.
+An EventBus can have multiple sources simultaneously.
+In that case it will emit events from all of those sources in the order in which they come in.
 EventBus emits every event in a new transaction.
 Note that EventBus lets you create loops of Observables.
 It is up to you to make sure that a propagation of an event through such loops eventually terminates (via a proper `.filter(passes)` gate for example, or an implicit non-equality filter in State).

 You can manually remove a previously added source stream using `removeSource` or by calling `kill()` on the EventBusSource object returned by the addSource call.

 EventBus is particularly useful to get a single stream of events from a dynamic list of child components.
 You basically pass down the `writer` to every child component, and inside the child component you can add a source stream to it, or add it as an observer to some stream.
 Then when any given child component is discarded, its connection to the event bus will also be severed.

 Typically you don't pass EventBus itself down to child components as it provides both read and write access.
 Instead, you pass down either the writer or the stream, depending on what is needed.
-This security is the reason those are separate, by the way.
+This security is the reason those are separate instances, by the way.

 WriteBus comes with a way to create new writers.
 Consider this: